tagion/tagion/documents/architecture/Collector.md

   - Request and retrieve archives from the [DART](/documents/architecture/DART.md) Service.

 Output:
-  - A Contract and with valid DART archives, the signed inputs.
+  - A Contract-S (A signed Contract) and archives sent to [TVM](/documents/architecture/TVM.md).

  The service does the following:

-  - Does contract valication on the Contract-C.
+  - Does contract format validation on the Contract-C.
   - Collects the contract input data, DART archieves, from the DART as specified.
   - Ensures all input data is valid and signed correctly.
   - Sends a Contract-SD (Signed Data) to the TVM.